MyProjectsMK/Wing_optimization/README.md

 <br><br>

 ## Application
-The program is dedicated to
+The program is dedicated to optimize an aircraft wing of any shape using gradient method.
+The goal of the optimization is to minimize drag coefficient using wingspan and standard mean chord.

 ## How does it work?
-The program contains of five files:
+The program consists of five files:

 ![Figure 1](https://github.com/MyProjectsMK/Wing_optimization/blob/master/README_figure1.jpg)